rutgerstorm/Programmeerproject/README.md

 [Webpage](https://rutgerstorm.github.io/Programmeerproject/index.html)

 ### Link to productvideo
 I forgot to mention the update transitions in the webpage, they're quite nice.
-At minute 3:43 you can see the update transition
+At minute 3:43 you can see a glimp of the update transition
 >[Product Video](https://youtu.be/5aXYrT7XFOo)

 ## Short Summary